pythonanywhere/help_pages/articles/Streamlit.md

 experimental feature.
 Some important limitations to know about:

  * There is no support for static file mappings.
- * There is a very limited web UI for creating and managing those websites.
-   Contact [support@pythonanywhere.com](mailto:support@pythonanywhere.com) if you would like us to enable it for your account.
+ * The primary way to manage Streamlit sites is via a set of command-line tools or with our API.
+(There is a very limited web UI for creating and managing them -- contact [support@pythonanywhere.com](mailto:support@pythonanywhere.com) if you would like us to enable it for your account -- however, the command-line system is the most complete way to do it.)
  * We do not guarantee that the command line syntax and the API interface will remain the same.
  * We have not worked out the long-term pricing for those sites, which will probably differ from the way we charge for traditional WSGI ones.